GispoCoding/FMI2QGIS/index.md

 ### Global NO2 emissions
 ![NO2 emissions](./thumbnails/no2.gif?raw=true)

 NO2 is produced when fossil fuels (coal, natural gas and so on) are burned.
 Darker colors on the map indicate higher levels of emissions in the forecast.
 The map shows a 5 day period in April 2021.
 Global shipping routes can be clearly seen from the animation.
+You can clearly see how time of day has a clear effect on the NO2 emission forecast as the color changes brighter from east to west in the animation.

 [Click to open full version.](https://gispocoding.github.io/FMI2QGIS/imgs/no2.gif)